-- Managers and supervisors must not pressure employees to come to campus if they are ill with COVID-19 or flu-like illnesses or need to stay at home to care for dependents who are ill with COVID-19 or flu-like illnesses. - Managers and supervisors must verify with the Vice President for Administration or the Director of Human Resources before allowing an employee who has been off work due to illness and/or similar COVID-19 reasons to return to campus. - A "doctor's note" or documentation of dependent care responsibilities may not be required from employees when using sick time, except in very rare cases where abuse of paid sick time is suspected or when qualifying an employee's FMLA (Family and Medical Leave Act) or EFMLA (Emergency Family and Medical Leave Expansion Act) absences.
+- Managers and supervisors must not pressure employees to come to campus if they are ill with COVID-19 or flu-like illnesses or need to stay at home to care for dependents who are ill with COVID-19 or flu-like illnesses. - Managers and supervisors must ensure employees who have tested positive, are exhibiting symptoms, and/or have had a known exposure follow the guidance provided by our internal COVID-19 case managers/contact tracers before allowing an employee who has been in isolation or quarantine to return to campus. - A "doctor's note" or documentation of dependent care responsibilities may not be required from employees when using sick time, except in very rare cases where abuse of paid sick time is suspected or when qualifying an employee's FMLA (Family and Medical Leave Act) or EFMLA (Emergency Family and Medical Leave Expansion Act) absences.